John (Johnny) Thomas Reyes, Kingston

 A host of extended family & friends

-Due to the COVID-19 mandates and public gatherings limitations, a graveside service will be held Sunday, April 26, 2020 at Bethel-Fairview Cemetery.
-Online register book can be signed at ww.frakerfuneralhome.net.
-Flowers can be ordered online by using our store link located on the obituary page.
+Due to the COVID-19 mandates and public gathering limitations, a graveside service will be held Sunday, April 26, 2020 at Bethel-Fairview Cemetery with Rev. Randy Griffis officiating.
+Flowers can be ordered online by using our funeral store link below and will be delivered by a local florist to Fraker Funeral Home.
+Online register book can also be signed at www.frakerfuneralhome.net.
 Fraker Funeral Home of Kingston is in charge of all arrangements.